 How to use tahini dressing

-Toss it with roasted vegetables: Drizzle maple tahini dressing over roasted sweet potatoes, butternut squash, or Brussels sprouts for a flavourful and satisfying side.
-Or serve it with harissa roasted cauliflower, harissa and maple roasted carrots, or charred broccolini with preserved lemon.
+Toss it with roasted vegetables: Drizzle maple tahini dressing over roasted sweet potatoes or butternut squash for a flavourful and satisfying side.
+Or serve it with:

 Dress your salad: This creamy, tangy maple tahini salad dressing is particularly good with bitter greens like kale or radicchio.
 But you can drizzle it over any salad.
 Try it with this quinoa and kale salad recipe.

 Use it as a dip: Serve tahini maple dressing with fresh vegetable crudités, pita chips or crispy falafel.
 Add more tahini if you want a thicker dipping consistency.